TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 You can do this very easy by adding the CDMyPrometheus plugin to the project either via NuGet or adding the "cdePlugins/src/188 - CDMyPrometheusExporter" source.

+Log back into the NMI and navigate to the Premetheus Plugin T

 ## Chapter 7 - Communication between Plugins

 A great example how plugins do work with each other is the use of the Virtual Sensor in the V-Things Plugin and the Network Status plugin.